cassmastern/lers-sandbox/docs/ai-accessibility.md

-# Toward AI-Augmented Accessibility
+# Toward AI-Augmented Accessibility — A Technical Daydream

 > While developing this site, it occurred to me that while we’ve made great strides in techcomm automation — reproducibility, modularity, re-use, etc. — we’re still leaving some readers behind.
 Sightless users, in particular, often encounter diagrams that are visually rich but semantically opaque.

 "Our great strides in techcomm automation" thus, while working on this site, started to attract quotation marks: figuring out how to make MkDocs content WCAG-compliant turned out to be more convoluted than expected.
-The basics are fine, but anything beyond static text (especially diagrams) quickly became a mess.
+The basics are fine, but anything beyond static text (especially diagrams) quickly becomes a mess.

-Mermaid won't expose ALT text reliably (or it does or I can't figure it out), SVGs lack accessible markup, and plugins seem allergic to ARIA roles.
-I spent more time than I’d like chasing down rendering quirks and testing screen reader behavior, just to confirm what wasn’t working.
-It felt like every fix introduced a new edge problem.
-It still feels that way.
+Mermaid won't expose ALT text reliably (or it will and it's just me forgetting so say please), SVGs lack accessible markup, and plugins seem allergic to ARIA roles.
+I spend more time than I’d like chasing down rendering quirks and testing screen reader behavior, just to confirm what isn't working.
+Every fix introduces a new problem.

-So I thought, or daydreamed, what if accessibility wasn’t a bolt-on?
+So I'm thinking (or daydreaming), what if accessibility wasn’t a bolt-on?
 What if it were baked into the authoring flow, nudged along by AI that actually understands context — not just checking boxes, but helping us describe what a diagram means, not just what it looks like?

 What if our CI/CD pipelines didn’t just validate syntax and links, but flagged missing ALT text with the same urgency as a broken build?
 What if our authoring tools could suggest meaningful descriptions, catch compliance gaps early, and even learn from our writing style over time?

 This page sketches out that daydream.
-It’s format-agnostic, author-friendly, and built to slot into existing workflows without drama.
+Of a system that's format-agnostic, author-friendly, and built to slot into existing workflows without drama.
 Whether you’re diagramming infrastructure or documenting edge-case YAML quirks, the goal is the same: make accessibility proactive, reproducible, and just as modular as the rest of your stack.

 ---

 ## The Problem

-To recap, somewhat formally: *visual content — diagrams, charts, SVGs, flow states — is often inaccessible to screen readers.
+The problem — to recap briefly — is this: *visual content — diagrams, charts, SVGs, flow states — is often inaccessible to screen readers.
 Even when authors include `alt` text, it’s usually terse and lacks narrative depth.*

 What’s missing is a system that: